johnae/eye3/README.md

 Coroutines are used to mitigate the callback soup that easily ensues when using libuv (as in nodejs).

-Buiding eye3 requires the usual tools + cmake, so you may need to to apt-get/brew/yum/etc install cmake before building it.
+Building eye3 requires the usual tools + cmake, so you may need to to apt-get/brew/yum/etc install cmake before building it.
 Otherwise it should be as straightforward as:

 ```